Clinical Rotations and Continuity Clinic

 UC Davis is one of only 41 nationally recognized National Cancer Institute Comprehensive Cancer Centers.
 The inpatient Heme-Onc service cares for patients seen at the Cancer Center as well as those admitted through the ER with new cancer diagnoses or complications of cancer.
 For educational reasons, interns do not care for our bone marrow transplant patients or routine chemotherapy patients.
 These are handled by the fellows and faculty separately.

-This service is staffed by 4 interns, 2 fellows, and 1 attending.
-The interns share admissions daily until 5 PM under the supervision of our outstanding Hematology-Oncology fellows.
+This service is staffed by 4 interns, 2 Heme-Onc fellows, 1 hospitalist attending and 1 Hematology-Oncology attending.
+The interns share admissions daily until 5 PM.
 There is no overnight call, as patients are covered by the UC Night Float intern.
-There is a separate teaching attending that teaches a didactic curriculum through several seminar sessions each week.
+There is a separate teaching attending that teaches a didactic curriculum through seminar sessions each week.

 UC Night Float:

-All interns do 2 weeks of night float, where they cross-cover on UC floor patients on the medicine and hematology-oncology services.
-They have on-site backup from senior IM residents on ICU, Cardiology and General Medicine services, in addition to phone back-up from fellows and attendings.
+All interns do 1-2 weeks of night float, where they cross-cover on UC floor patients on the medicine and hematology-oncology services.
+They have on-site backup from more senior IM residents on ICU, Cardiology and General Medicine services, in addition to phone back-up from fellows and attendings.

 North Kaiser Wards: